bcrowell/bcrowell.github.io/quantum_consciousness/index.md

 Along the same lines, people spending grant money these days on things like NMR studies to see whether quantum correlations could be more robust than expected if they're partially shielded by their molecular environment (Kerskens and López Pérez, 2022).
-The trouble is that
+There are simply too many different reasons why the notion of the human brain as a quantum computer is physically implausible.

 References
 ----------